yoshuawuyts/react-anchor/README.md

 Call the newly created anchorFactory and create a new anchor tag.
 Either takes an url or an opts object with a `url` and `className` property.
 Also takes an `inner` argument which sets the children of the anchor tag.

+If you're using an object as argument, note that `className` will extend the class set in the AnchorFactory.
+So if the anchorFactory provides `.link` and you create a tag with class `.modal-link` you get `.link .modal-link`.
 ```js
 var anchorTag = anchorFactory('/hello', 'hello');
 var otherTag = anchorFactory({url: '/hello', className: 'sup'}, 'hello');